As wilderness warriors, we don’t always have the luxury of cooking a five-course meal at the campsite, but…

-Nobody likes an unorganized kitchen and the same goes for the outdoors.
+Nobody likes a messy kitchen, and the same goes for the outdoors.

 Rather than having pots, pans, and cooking utensils spread across the campsite, you can use a rope and carabiner to tie them to a tree.

-If there are no trees in the area or if you don’t want to go through the hassle of rigging up an entire kitchen storage unit, use a shoe organizer.
+If there are no trees in the area, or you don’t want to go through the hassle of rigging up an entire kitchen storage unit, use a shoe organizer.

-That way, all of your kitchen campsite will be neatly put away in its proper place and you won’t have to worry about forgetting an item when you head home.
+That way, all of your kitchen campsites will be neatly put away in their proper place, and you won’t have to worry about forgetting an item when you head home.

 11. The Soda Can Popcorn Maker